 It is difficult to tell if you have weeping tile issues or drain tile issues.
 If you have gone through the rest of this list and have determined that this must be the cause, the best to contact a professional to come in and take a look at your weeping tiles and see if that is the issue.

 Broken sump pump

 A broken pump can also cause damage and lead to flooding in the basement.
 Check your sump pump regularly to make sure that it is properly functioning.
-Also a good idea to have a backup sump pump or a battery operated one in case the power fails.
+It is also a good idea to have a backup sump pump or a battery-operated one if the power fails.

 How to fix a broken sump pump

-The steps for doing this are more than the scope of this article but you can fix a sump pump.
-More than likely you will need to have it replaced.
-Often what happens with pumps is that they get stuck open and the motor burns out.
+The steps for doing this are more than this article’s scope, but you can fix a sump pump.
+More than likely, you will need to have it replaced.
+Often what happens with pumps is that they get stuck open, and the motor burns out.

 How to fix condensation issues

 The easiest way to fix condensation issues in your basement is to exhaust the air in the basement to the outside.
 If you have the ability to do so, you can use an exhaust fan to vent out excess moisture in the basement.

 Another way would be to get a dehumidifier and use it regularly to draw out the moisture in the air and then dispose of the extra water.

 We all know we don’t want to have water damage on our hardwood floors, but in a basement where there is often carpet, this gets harder to detect.